 Vermentino is a well-known grape to Sardinia.
-It is found in other regions (such as Liguria and Tuscany) but 75% of Italy’s Vermentino finds its home in Sardinia.
-In France it is known as Rolle.
-Here in Sardinia this wine is produced in Vermentino di Gallura, Sardinia’s only DOCG, formed in 1996.
-A lovely almond-skin nose gives this wine a true “Sardinian” feel, as you know instantly this is not one of the international varieties.
+Similarly, It is found in other regions (such as Liguria and Tuscany) but 75% of Italy’s Vermentino finds its home in Sardinia.
+In France, it is Rolle.
+However, in Sardinia, this wine is produced in Vermentino di Gallura, Sardinia’s only DOCG, formed in 1996.
+A lovely almond-skin nose gives this wine a true “Sardinian” feel.
+You know instantly this is not one of the international varieties.
 Typicity reigns with Vermentino in Sardinia.

 Lamb Loin, Venere Risotto, Roasted Beets, Bartlett Pears, Lamb Jus